+An important point is that there are no direct interactions within each layer much as the restricted Boltzmann machines (RBMs)\cite{ackley1985learning} which make the operations of the $T=0$ transfer matrices equivalent to the simple feed-forward non-linear mappings \eq{eq-perceptron}.
+In appendix \ref{sec-transfermatrix} we also show that such representations are possible for generic activation functions including the function ${\rm sgn}(y)$ which we employ in this paper just as a special case.

 For a given set of interactions $J_{\bs}^{k}$, the ground state of the system is unique if the boundaries are allowed to relax.
-But her we are considering ground states with different realizations of frozen boundaries.
+But here we are considering ground states with different realizations of frozen boundaries.
 Specifying the boundary condition on one side, the configurations on the other side becomes fixed deterministically.

 From this view point, the exponential expressibility of DNN \cite{poole2016exponential} can be traced back to the chaotic sensitivity of spinglass ground state \cite{bray1987chaotic,newman1992multiple}.
-Even a chage of the configuration on the boundary $S_{\bs \in 0}^{\mu} \to S_{\bs \in 0}^{\nu(\neq \mu)}$ is small, the resultant changes of the spin condfigurations become larger going deeper into the system $l=1,2,\ldots$.
+Even if a change of the configuration on the boundary $S_{\bs \in 0}^{\mu} \to S_{\bs \in 0}^{\nu(\neq \mu)}$ is small, the resultant changes of the spin configurations become larger going deeper into the system $l=1,2,\ldots$.
 This can be viewed as an avalanche process.
-In deeper layers $l=1,2,\ldots$ larger number of nodes $i=1,2,\ldots$ will be involved in a single event.
-In sec.~\ref{sec-squared-overlaps-simulation-2} we discuss a qunatity which reflects the avalanche sizes, i.~.e. the number of nodes involvled in a same avalanche caused by $S_{\bs \in 0}^{\mu} \to S_{\bs \in 0}^{\nu(\neq \mu)}$.
+In deeper layers $l=1,2,\ldots$ larger number of nodes $i=1,2,\ldots$ will be involved in a single avalanche event.
+In sec.~\ref{sec-squared-overlaps-simulation-2} we discuss a quantity which reflects the avalanche sizes, i.~e. the number of nodes involved in a same avalanche caused by $S_{\bs \in 0}^{\mu} \to S_{\bs \in 0}^{\nu(\neq \mu)}$.